3100, Accessibility

 • teamwork.

-Grantees who subcontract for the provision of services must also address how quality will be evaluated and how compliance with HHSC policies and basic standards will be assessed with subgrantees.
+Grantees who subcontract for the provision of services must also address how quality will be evaluated and how compliance with HHSC policies and basic standards will be assessed with subrecipients.

-The QM Committee, whose membership consists of key leadership of the organization, including the executive director or CEO, medical director, dental director and other appropriate staff, where applicable, annually reviews and approves the quality work plan for the organization.
+The QM Committee, whose membership consists of key leadership of the organization, including the executive director or CEO, medical director, dental director and other appropriate staff, annually reviews and approves the quality work plan for the organization, where applicable.

 The QM Committee must meet at least quarterly to: